XuminGaoGithub/S-SSD/README.md

 #S-SSD(A lightweight object detection network for mobile robots by improving the SSD (Single Shot MultiBox Detector) network):

-#Authur：Xumin Gao, Lin Jiang (Institute of Robotics and Intelligent Systems, Wuhan University of Science and Technology, China)
+#Authur：Xumin Gao, et al. (Institute of Robotics and Intelligent Systems, Wuhan University of Science and Technology, China)

-#It is a part work of the paper:
+#It is a part of work for following paper:

 X. Gao, L. Jiang, X. Guang., et al. Real-time Indoor Semantic Map Construction Combined with The Lightweight Object Detection Network.
 The 2020 2nd International Conference on Artificial Intelligence Technologies and Applications (ICAITA 2020).
 Dalian.